A breezy walk at the Civic District for Light to Night Festival 2021.

 Last Evening, while going about the Civic District monuments, I noticed the following:

-Far fewer outdoor art installations surprisingly didn’t compromised the ambience of the event.
+- Far fewer outdoor art installations surprisingly didn’t compromise the ambience of the event.
 Not that much anyway.

-It’s still quite a rush if you wish to see everything, because of indoor events.
-Some of these aren’t specifically for Light to Night but for the Singapore Art Week 2021, though.
+- It’s still quite a rush if you wish to see everything, because of indoor events.
+Some of these aren’t specifically for Light to Night but for Singapore Art Week 2021, though.

 Yeah, I guess this is a good slice of what the so-called New Norm is.
 Which isn’t altogether that bad once you get used to it.
 I suppose for all Singaporeans, it’s also already second-nature to scan-in-scan-out at indoor facilities.